Pikas make hay a different way

 Pikas create trails within their territory to save energy when traveling between nesting, latrine and foraging sites.

 These small creatures live among the rocks of talus slopes at high elevations.
-Only six to eight inches long, pikas can easily maneuver among the gaps in rock piles.
+You’ll most likely hear them before you see them with their high-pitched squeak.
+Only six to eight inches long, pikas can easily maneuver among gaps in rock piles and camouflage really well amongst the rocks.

 This particular pika was collecting small bits of huckleberry brush and scurrying back in between two rocks.
 It would come out again, collect some more and scurry back.
 This pika was “haying”.